ejgallego/coq-serapi/README.md

 browser.
 Typical load times in Google Chrome are less than a second.

-The main design philosophy of SerAPI is to **make clients' lives easy**, by trying to provide a convenient, robust interface that hides most of the scary details involved in interacting with Coq.
+The main design philosophy of SerAPI is to **make clients' lives easy**, by providing a convenient, robust interface that hides most of the scary details involved in interacting with Coq.

 Feedback from Coq users and developers is very welcome and _intrinsic_